srednal/spot-wx/Readme.md

-Alternately, if the message body contains only a longitude and latitude (as in "40.31043, -105.64559"), then this longitude and latitude will be used (but headers take prescience).
+Alternately, if the message body contains only a longitude and latitude (as in "40.31043, -105.64559"), then this longitude and latitude will be used (but headers take precedence).
 This is useful for testing or planning: copy the coordinates from google maps, gaiagps, etc and paste them into an email.

 Weather is queried from [open-meteo.com](https://open-meteo.com/en/docs),